 GenAI is often more relatable than other types of AI because it can create new content from existing outputs.
 It’s not human, but the way it responds in real-time to prompts makes it feel more real.
 This relatability makes GenAI easier to use but also increases the risk of people becoming too trusting of its outputs.

-“That’s what makes it really such a leap, and so powerful and useful — but that’s also where the risk comes in because essentially there’s a creative element to the large language model,” Porro says.
+“That’s what makes it really such a leap, and so powerful and useful — but that’s also where the risk comes in because essentially there’s a creative element to the large language model,” Cheryl explains.
 “Every enterprise, as their folks are adopting this technology in novel ways, needs to make sure everyone understands that risk.”

 You can’t take GenAI’s output at face value.
 There must always be a human in the loop to verify the AI algorithm’s accuracy, especially given the occurrence of so-called AI hallucinations.
-When using AI for performance management, embrace the potential while proceeding with caution.
+While the incidence of hallucinations is dropping as the AI learns, it will never be eliminated.
+Private LLMs drastically reduce hallucinations, but at this point in time, it is impossible to completely eliminate them.

 Applying AI in performance management